leo-leesco/fun/README.md

 ## Programming Project

 Since we are studying programming languages and their formalization, programming is also an important part of the course.
-We give a mandatory programming project (around the end of october) which need to be return around the end of January.
-The programming project count for about a third of the final grade.
+We give a mandatory programming project (around the end of October) which must be completed roughly by the end of January.
+The programming project counts for about a third of the final grade.

 <!-- The [programming project](project/2020-2021/) is now available;
 read the [assignment](project/2020-2021/sujet.pdf).